aaronsaray/aaronsaray.com/content/blog/is-phps-call-used-when-no-construct-is-present.markdown

 ---
-title: Is PHP's __call() used when no __construct is present?
+title: Is PHP's __call() Used When No __construct is Present?
 date: 2009-01-11
 tag:
 - php
 ---
 Simple enough question.
-Lets check out some test code:
+Let's check out some test code:

 <!--more-->